emacadie/groovy-validator/README.md

 You might get a message like this:
 ```
-"Hey" is a String with a length outside the range of 5 and 10
+"Hey" is a String with a length outside the range of 5 and 10 or does not match the regular expression ".*"
 ```

 You can also use it with immutable objects annotated with the ImmutableValidator annotation.
 This would be a second boolean after the Map with your properties, since the first boolean controls validation: